dotnet/csharplang/proposals/lambda-method-group-defaults.md

 ```

 ## Current Behavior
-Currently, when a user implements a lambda with a default or `params` parameter, the compiler raises an error.
+Currently, when a user implements a lambda with an optional or `params` parameter, the compiler raises an error.

 ```csharp
 var addWithDefault = (int addTo = 2) => addTo + 1; // error CS1065: Default values are not valid in this context.
 var counter = (params int[] xs) => xs.Length; // error CS1670: params is not valid in this context
 ```

-When a user attempts to use a method group where the underlying method has a default or `params` parameter, this information isn't propagated, so the call to the method doesn't typecheck due to a mismatch in the number of expected arguments.
+When a user attempts to use a method group where the underlying method has an optional or `params` parameter, this information isn't propagated, so the call to the method doesn't typecheck due to a mismatch in the number of expected arguments.
 ```cs
 void M1(int i = 1) { }
 var m1 = M1; // Infers Action<int>